Family Meals Focus

 by Ellyn Satter, Registered Dietitian and Family Therapist

 The Satter Eating Competence Model (ecSatter) works, and so does the tool for testing it, the Satter Eating Competence Inventory (ecSI).
-People who score high on ecSI, who are eating competent, do better nutritionally, have healthier body weights,1 have higher HDLs and lower blood pressures, even when stress-tested, and have fewer of the components of ”sticky plaque,” today’s high-tech approach to predicting the tendency to cardiovascular disease.2 Remarkably, they are also healthier emotionally and socially.
+People who score high on ecSI, who are eating competent, do better nutritionally, have the same or lower BMIs, 1 have higher HDLs and lower blood pressures, even when stress-tested, and have fewer of the components of ”sticky plaque,” today’s high-tech approach to predicting the tendency to cardiovascular disease.2 Remarkably, they are also healthier emotionally and socially.
 People with high eating competence feel more effective, are more self-aware and are more trusting and comfortable, both with themselves and with other people.1

 ecSatter displaces the misery of prescriptive diets

 For five years, Professor Barbara Lohse and I collaborated to examine ecSatter and validate ecSI.
 The validation paper published in the fall 2007 Journal of Nutrition Education and Behavior.1 ecSatter and ecSI are the result of my over 30 years’ experience clinical practice, where I found that I was making people miserable with my modified diets.
 Telling my patients what and how much to eat undermined their relaxed and positive relationship with food, destroyed their ability to trust themselves to eat as much as they needed, worsened their nutritional status, and spoiled their social engagements.
 They felt bad if they ate, and bad when they missed out on enjoyable food.
 Because eating is so central to life, my patients were not only demoralized about eating, they were demoralized in general.
 It was glaringly obvious that the harm far outweighed the benefit, so I changed my ways.
 Rather than trying to control or sidetrack my patients’ natural tendencies to regularly provide themselves with ample and enjoyable food, I learned to build on those tendencies by emphasizing permission and discipline:

 - The permission to choose enjoyable food and eat it in satisfying amounts.